Sharing Soil Observation Data using tabular formats

 Step 1: Annotate a CSV using CSV on the Web (CSVW)

-• Column datatypes
+• Column datatype and semantics

-• Primary keys
+• Primary and foreign keys

 Step 2: Use Standard Vocabularies/Ontologies